johnpuddephatt/hidinginplainsight/src/cinemas/clifton-cinema.md

 image: https://res.cloudinary.com/hpph/image/upload/v1595964815/hidinginplainsight/cliftoncinema.svg
 location: '{"type":"Point","coordinates":[-1.6298524,53.8063786]}'
 address: 377 Stanningley Road, Bramley
-description: With a capicity of over 1,300 patrons, the Clifton cinema opened in 1939.
+description: With a capacity of over 1,300 patrons, the Clifton cinema opened in 1939.
 After closure in 1961, the site was used for the sale of building materials until it was demolished.
 photos: